Lasha Guruli

 Lasha Guruli (born 27 August 1996) is a Georgian boxer.
 He competed at the 2021 AIBA World Boxing Championships, winning the bronze medal in the welterweight event.
 He also competed at the 2022 European Amateur Boxing Championships, winning the silver medal in the welterweight event.

 At the 2024 Summer Olympics, he won the bronze medal in the men's 63.5 kg event.

 Professional boxing career

 His first fight as a professional took place on the 15th of March 2025 against Bernard Abbey in Georgia.
 Lasha won the fight on a unanimous decision after six rounds.

-This was followed by a fight against James Francis at Wembley Stadium on July 19th 2025.
-Lasha won the fight by knocking his English opponent out in the 5th round.
+This was followed by a fight against James Francis at Wembley Stadium on 19 July 2025.
+Guruli won the fight by knocking his English opponent out in the fifth round.